Journal of the Royal Anthropological Institute

 To preview the terms and conditions of these open access agreements please visit the Copyright FAQs hosted on Wiley Author Services http://authorservices.wiley.com/bauthor/faqs_copyright.asp and visit http://www.wileyopenaccess.com/details/content/12f25db4c87/Copyright--License.html.

-Page proofs of articles will be sent to authors, who must return them before the date indicated; where proofs are not received in time, the editor's own corrected proof will be sent to the printers.
-Proofs are intended for checking, not re-writing, and authors are most strongly reminded that material must be submitted which is ready for the printer.
-Alterations at proof stage are accepted only at the discretion of the Editor and their cost will have to be met by the author.
-Proofs of correspondence, shorter notes, comments, announcements, and book reviews will not normally be sent out.
+Page proofs of articles will be sent to authors, who must return them by the date indicated in the email; where proofs are not received in time, the editor's own corrected proof will be used.
+Proofs are intended for checking, not re-writing, and authors are most strongly reminded that material must be submitted which is ready for publication.
+Alterations at proof stage are accepted only at the discretion of the Editor.
+Proofs of correspondence, shorter notes, announcements, and book reviews will not normally be sent to authors.
 The Editor reserves the right to shorten correspondence.

 The corresponding author will receive an email alert containing a link to a web site.
 A working email address must therefore be provided for the corresponding author.
-This stage must not be used as an opportunity to revise the paper, because alterations are extremely costly; extensive changes will be charged to the author and will probably result in the article being delayed to a later issue.
+This stage must not be used as an opportunity to revise the paper, as the published version must reflect the version accetped by peer review.
 Speedy return of corrected proofs is important.
 The proof can be downloaded as a PDF (portable document format) file from this site.
 Acrobat Reader will be required in order to read this file.
 This software can be downloaded (free of charge) from the following web site: www.adobe.com/products/acrobat/readstep2.html.
 This will enable the file to be opened, read on screen and printed out in order for any corrections to be added.
 Further instructions will be sent with the proof.

 Offprints from the JRAI are supplied in pdf format only.